-Shareholders of the Company will be asked to approve the reappointment of MNP LLP of Mississauga, Ontario as auditors of the Company to hold office until the next annual general meeting of the Company and will also propose that the Directors be authorized to fix the remuneration to be paid to the auditor.
-MNP LLP was first appointed as independent auditors of the Company at the July 18, 2014 shareholder meeting.
+Shareholders of the Company will be asked to approve the reappointment of MNP LLP of Mississauga, Ontario as auditors of the Company to hold office until the next annual general meeting of the Company and will also propose that the Board be authorized to fix the remuneration to be paid to the auditor.
+MNP LLP was first appointed as independent auditors of the Company at a shareholder meeting held on July 18, 2014.

-As this year's Meeting is being held in Nucla, Colorado rather than Toronto, a representative of Western's auditors is not expected to be present, or to make any statement or respond to any questions, at the Meeting.
+As this year's Meeting is not held in Toronto, it is anticipated that a representative of Western's auditors will not be present, make any statement or respond to any questions at the Meeting.

-Unless a proxy specifies that the Shares it represents are to be withheld from voting in favour of the appointment of MNP LLP as the auditor of the Company, the proxies named in the form of proxy intend to vote in favour of the appointment of MNP LLP as the auditor of the Company and the authorization of the Board to fix the remuneration paid to auditor.
+Unless a proxy specifies that the Shares it represents are to be withheld from voting in favour of the appointment of MNP LLP as the auditor of the Company, the proxies named in the form of proxy intend to vote in favour of the re-appointment of MNP LLP as the auditor of the Company and the authorization of the Board to fix the remuneration paid to auditor.